Madhushree: Early life

 Madhushree was born as Sujata Bhattacharya in a Bengali family in Kolkata to Amarendranath and Parbati Bhattacharya, who were her initial teachers.
 She was taught classical music by Sangeetacharya Pt.
 Amiya Ranjan Bandyopadhyay, a noted exponent of the Bishnupur Gharana and excelled in Thumri and Khayal.
 Later she started working for the Indian Council for Cultural Relations, through which she was deputed to teach classical music in Suriname.

 Career

-Madhushree came to Mumbai to find a break in the playback singing industry.
-Initially, she recorded her music on CDs and sent it to notable people of Bollywood.
-One such CD reached Javed Akhtar.
-On Javed Akhtar's recommendation, she then made her playback singing debut through Rajesh Roshan's Moksha.
-She has then gone on to sing songs in films like Yuva, Aayitha Ezhuthu, Kal Ho Naa Ho, Ham Hain Ispal Yahan and Kuch Naa Kaho, Tu Bin Bataye, In Lamhon Ke Daaman Me.
+Madhushree recorded her music in CD and sent it to some of the noted people in the music industry CD reached Javed Akhtar.
+On Javed Akhtar's recommendation, she then made her debut through Rajesh Roshan's Moksha.
+She sang songs in films like Yuva, Aayitha Ezhuthu, Kal Ho Naa Ho. and Kuch Naa Kaho, Some of her famous song for A. R. Rahman are Tu Bin Bataye, In Lamhon Ke Daaman Me.
+Ham Hain Ispal Yahan.